haruosuz/r4bioinfo/R_Avril_Coghlan/README.md

     mydist <- dist.alignment(myaln) # Calculate the genetic distances
     mydist                          # Print out the genetic distance matrix

+Based on the genetic distance matrix above, we can see that the genetic distance between Lagos bat virus phosphoprotein (O56773) and Mokola virus phosphoprotein (P0C569) is smallest (about 0.414).

+Similarly, the genetic distance between Western Caucasian bat virus phosphoprotein (Q5VKP1) and Lagos bat virus phosphoprotein (O56773) is the biggest (about 0.507).

+The larger the genetic distance between two sequences, the more amino acid changes or indels that have occurred since they shared a common ancestor, and the longer ago their common ancestor probably lived.

 距離行列より、"O56773"と"P0C569"との間の遺伝的距離が最小（0.4142670）、"Q5VKP1"と"O56773"との間の遺伝的距離が最大（0.5067117）である。

 ### [Building an unrooted phylogenetic tree for protein sequences](http://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/chapter5.html#building-an-unrooted-phylogenetic-tree-for-protein-sequences)